VasudeoHinge/OIBSIP/README.md

 # OIBSIP
-outcome f 1 month internship with Oasis Infobyte Web Development and Designing Internship
+outcome of 1 month internship with Oasis Infobyte Web Development and Designing Internship